run-ai/docs/docs/admin/runai-setup/self-hosted/bcm/system-requirements.md

 * The certificate needs to include at least one Subject Alternative Name DNS entry (SAN) for the same FQDN.
 * The certificate needs to include the full trust chain (signing CA public keys).

-TBD: Sherin update according to deployment guide

-## Software Requirements

-The following software requirements must be fulfilled.

 ## Operating System

 DGX OS is supported on your SuperPod and optimized for NVIDIA infrastructure.
+SR-IOV enables InfiniBand support at the host level.
+When used together with the NVIDIA Network Operator, it allows workloads to leverage InfiniBand networking for high-performance communication.

-* The VAST Multi-path or DDN EXA Lustre driver has been installed in all of the used the software image and the Lustre/VAST has been mounted on all DGX and K8S nodes using a BCM FSMount.
+The VAST Multi-path or DDN EXA Lustre driver has been installed in all of the used the software image and the Lustre/VAST has been mounted on all DGX and K8S nodes using a BCM FSMount.
 TBD: Oz

-sr-iov enables infiniband - host level together with the network operator - can use infiniband TBD: Sherin

-## Kubernetes on BCM
+## Deploy Kubernetes on Base Command Manager

-1. From the active BCM headnode, run the `cm-kubernetes-setup` command.
+1. From the active BCM headnode, run the following command:
+    ```
+    cm-kubernetes-setup
+    ```

 2. The following screen will pop up.
 Select **Deploy** and then click **Ok**: